GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/05_drawing.md

 ~~~~~~~~~~~~~

 # Non-indexed drawing
 If drawing without an index buffer you can call @bs::ct::RenderAPI::draw() instead.
-It requires only the @p vertexOffset and @p vertexCount parameters, with same meaning as above (except @p vertexCount in this case does affect the rendering).
+It requires only the `vertexOffset` and `vertexCount` parameters, with same meaning as above (except `vertexCount` in this case does affect the rendering).

 ~~~~~~~~~~~~~{.cpp}
 SPtr<VertexBuffer> vb = ...;